dask/dask-cloudprovider/doc/index.rst

-.. dask-csp documentation master file, created by sphinx-quickstart on Thu Jul 11 06:12:45 2019.
+.. dask-cloud documentation master file, created by sphinx-quickstart on Thu Jul 11 06:12:45 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to dask-csp's documentation!
+Welcome to dask-cloud's documentation!
 ====================================

 .. toctree::